omnivector-solutions/osd-documentation/operations/singularity.rst

 The ``slurmd`` charm support installing Singularity using a Juju action.
 This action will install Singularity using the supplied packages (.deb for Ubuntu or .rpm for CentOS) as Juju Resources.
 We recommend downloading them  from `GitHub Releases <https://github.com/sylabs/singularity/releases>`_.

-For example, you can download the appropriate file to your operating system:
+For example, you can download the appropriate file to your operating system from:

 - `Ubuntu 20.04 - Singularity CE 3.10.2 <https://github.com/sylabs/singularity/releases/download/v3.10.2/singularity-ce_3.10.2-focal_amd64.deb>`_
 - `CentOS7 - Singularity CE 3.10.2 <https://github.com/sylabs/singularity/releases/download/v3.10.2/singularity-ce-3.10.2-1.el7.x86_64.rpm>`_